jlehtine/ai-chatter/README.md

 Now login to Google Apps Script with Clasp.
 Depending on your Google Workspace security settings, you might first have to add Clasp as a trusted application.
-The stored login token will expire periodically (daily) and has to be repeated after expiration.
+The stored login token may expire periodically requiring a new login before other actions are possible.

 ```shell
 npx clasp login